Cedric-M/terraform-aws-infrastructure/README.md

 >Get the keys from console.aws.amazon.com/iam > security credentials > Access Keys

-Add then add them to the `terraform.tfvars` file as follow:
+Add them to the `terraform.tfvars` file as follow:

 ```